iangoodnight/ReceivingDB/index.md

 - ## [User guide]
   Browsing, searching, logging, and auditing.
 Everything that you need to know to use ReceivingDB effectively.
-- ## Schema
-  A brief overview of what is being stored in MongoDB and what keys we are relying on.
 - ## API Docs (Coming soon)

 [Installation and getting started]: /installation.md